 To “sift you as wheat” is a metaphor for a trial of faith.
 When wheat is sifted, the chaff and other impurities fall to the ground while the desired end product – the good wheat – remains in the sieve.

 We believers are the wheat that remains and not the chaff that falls.
 When God sifts us through our post-salvation trials we become like the good wheat: cleaner, more valuable, and ready for use.
 The sifting process makes us better, stronger, and more like Jesus Christ.

 Consider these three aspects of the believer’s sifting from the Luke 22:31-32 passage:

-Satan’s goal is to use a trial to destroy your faith, but Jesus’ goal is to use the same trial to build your faith (God and Your Workplace Trials).
+Satan’s goal is to use a trial to destroy your faith, but Jesus’ goal is to use the same trial to build your faith.

 Every Christian can trust in the intercessory power of Christ.